Thomas Knisely, D.O., and Carilion Student Health Medical Director

 Dr. Okereke is a double board-certified child and adolescent and adult psychiatrist who has served as a consultant psychiatrist at Radford University since the fall of 2015.
-She was graduated from the State University of New York at Buffalo School of Medicine and Biomedical Sciences with a Doctor of Medicine degree.
+She graduated from the State University of New York at the Buffalo School of Medicine and Biomedical Sciences with a Doctor of Medicine degree.
 She completed her residency in Psychiatry at the University of Virginia (Roanoke-Salem)/ Carilion Medical Center program and completed her Child & Adolescent Psychiatry fellowship at New York-Presbyterian Hospital/ Columbia University in New York.
 Dr. Okereke has several years of experience in working with young adults with mental health concerns and working in college student mental health settings.
 She is pleased to have the opportunity to serve the students at Radford University and to be back living and working in Southwest Virginia.

 Judi Cox, D.N.P.